rokbenko/ai-playground/langchain-tutorials/3-TUI_LangGraph_agent_PostgreSQL_memory/README.md

 ## 📽️ Demonstration 📽️

+### Without Tavily tool

-An example of a question where the agent doesn't need to use the Tavily tool (the goal is for the agent to know what's the user's name *after the first chat is quitted* — the answer is Bob):
+An example of a question where the agent doesn't need to use the Tavily tool to give an answer.
+The goal is for the agent to know what's the user's name, even if the chat is quit and restarted multiple times — the answer is Bob:

 Coming soon... ✨

+### With Tavily tool

-An example of a question where the agent does need to use the Tavily tool (the goal is for the agent to know what we want to know about New York *after the first chat is quitted* — the answer is weather):
+An example of a question where the agent does need to use the Tavily tool to give an answer.
+The goal is for the agent to know what we want to know about New York, even if the chat is quit and restarted multiple times — the answer is weather:

 Coming soon... ✨